Plebware/Plebware.github.io/ai-helpers/ai-prompts/_posts/06-07-2026-why-ai-prompts-matter.md

+---
+layout: post
-# Why AI Prompts Matter
+title: "Why AI Prompts Matter"
+date: 2026-07-06
+---

+## Communicating With The Machine.

-## The Language of Modern Tools
+### The Language of Modern Tools

 Artificial intelligence systems do not respond to intent alone.